blogmorozcc/blogmorozcc.github.io/content/post/diy-pikvm-v2/index.md

 There are plenty of KMV over IP devices available on the market, but they have some disatvantages in case you need some sort of solution for personal use, which includes this key points:

 - **Cost**: Commercial hardware KVM solutions typically involve higher upfront costs compared to open-source solutions, as they often come with additional features and support services.
-Open-source solutions like LibreEMS and IPMI are more cost-effective in terms of hardware expenses.

 - **Non-free software**: Most of the KVM switches that are manufactured for production use in server rooms and critical infrastructure datacenters are bundled with closed source software that has proprietary license.

 ### PiKVM

-The best solution for the personal home-lab server room or remote management of the PC is [PiKVM](https://pikvm.org/) - and open and inexpensive IP-KVM solution based on [Raspberry Pi](https://www.raspberrypi.com/products/) single board ARM computer.
+The best solution for the personal home-lab server room or remote management of the PC is [PiKVM](https://pikvm.org/) - an open and inexpensive IP-KVM solution based on [Raspberry Pi](https://www.raspberrypi.com/products/) single board ARM computer.

 The [PiKVM](https://pikvm.org/) device has many useful features to control remote machine, for example: